griffo-io/tron.net/README.md

 You can find in the tools folder 2 projects:
   - Tron.Net.Client.NetCoreRunnerTest a simple dotnet core application that connects to a local node that contains an example with a JSON configuration
   - Tron.Net.Client.Tron.Net.Client.NetFrameworkRunnerTest a simple dotnet framework 4.7 application that connects to a local node that contains an example with a configuration via AppSettings

+# Advanced configuration

+Tron.Net.Client is built upon the premise of flexibility, so the following interfaces to configure timeouts and Options for the respective grpc calls can be customised:

+-- `IWalletCallConfiguration`

+-- `IWalletExtensionCallConfiguration`

+-- `IWalletSolidityClientCallConfiguration`

+If using a DI framework like Autofac with assembly discovery, make sure to override the registration of `AllClientsDefaultCallConfiguration` which has a 10 seconds timeout by default